Red line drawing of accessibility icon

 Last updated February 2026

-This guide is for instructors and instructional support staff who are creating digital course content.
-It was developed in response to the Americans with Disabilities Act (ADA) ruling that requires digital course content to be accessible.
-Learn more about the new ruling.
+This guide is for instructors and instructional support staff who create digital course content.
+It was developed in response to the Americans with Disabilities Act (ADA) rule that requires digital course content to be accessible.
+Learn more about the new rule.

 Steps to make your digital course materials more accessible